bugzilla/bugzilla/README.rst

 ==============================

-While not yet as featureful or complete as the vagrant setup, this repository now contains a docker-compose file that will create a local bugzilla for testing.
+While not yet as featureful or complete as the vagrant setup, this repository now contains a docker-compose file that will create a local Bugzilla for testing.

-To use docker-compose, ensure you have the latest Docker install for your environemnt (Linux, Windows, or Mac OS).
+To use docker-compose, ensure you have the latest Docker install for your environment (Linux, Windows, or Mac OS).
 If you are using Ubuntu, then you can read the next section to ensure that you have the correct docker setup.